anlbora/bankManagementSystem/README.md

 - `newCreditCard(self)` Creates a new credit card for the logged-in customer with the provided credit limit.
 - `useCreditCard(self)` Handles credit card spending, updating the card balance and user debt accordingly.
 - `getCreditCardNumbers(self)` Retrieves and populates the list of credit card numbers associated with the logged-in customer.
-- `showCardDebt(self): Displays the details of a selected credit card, including balance, debt, and limit.`
+- `showCardDebt(self)` Displays the details of a selected credit card, including balance, debt, and limit.

 ### Loan Management